etcd-io/etcd/Documentation/benchmarks/etcd-2-2-0-rc-memory-benchmarks.md

 ## Data Size Threshold

 - When etcd reaches data size threshold, it may trigger leader election easily and drop part of proposals.
-- At most cases, etcd cluster should work smoothly if it doesn't hit the threshold.
-If it doesn't work well due to insufficient resources, you need to decrease its data size.
+- For most cases, the etcd cluster should work smoothly if it doesn't hit the threshold.
+If it doesn't work well due to insufficient resources, decrease its data size.

 | value bytes | key number limitation | suggested data size threshold(MB) | consumed RSS(MB) |
 |-------------|-----------------------|-----------------------------------|------------------|